jask1m/SCE-CLI/README.md

  Linux.
 Available with the `sce` command.

 ## Setup
+Before starting, be sure you have Docker installed!
+This tool runs SCE's projects with Docker.

-Before starting, clone this repository to your computer with
+Clone this repository to your computer with
 ```
 git clone https://github.com/SCE-Development/SCE-CLI.git
 ```